Conformally covariant boundary correlation functions with a quantum group: Introduction

-This work was supported by the Academy of Finland grant ``Conformally invariant random geometry and representations of infinite dimensional Lie algebras''.
-E.P. is supported by the Finnish National Doctoral Programme in Mathematics and its Applications.
+This work was supported by the Academy of Finland.
+E.P. was supported by the Finnish National Doctoral Programme in Mathematics and its Applications and Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation.
+The work was carried out while E.P. was affiliated with the University of Helsinki.

 {}